ikngtty/dotfiles/init/macOS/README.md

 1. Open this repository in Safari.
 2. [Generate a new SSH key and add it to the ssh-agent.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
-    Contents in the link is below.
+    Contents in the link is below:

 ```
 ssh-keygen -t rsa -b 4096 -C ikngtty@gmail.com